-Brands need to create something really different to stand out in the noisy world of content today.
+Brands need to create something different to stand out in the noisy world of content today.
 The voice of your brand needs to be clear, concise, and distinct from others.
-For this you need innovative ideas and a great way to do this is by having regular brainstorming sessions.
-Recording these ideas will help you find that one really awesome idea or a few good ones.
+For this, you need innovative ideas, and a great way to do this is by having regular brainstorming sessions.
+Recording these ideas will help you find that one fantastic idea or a few good ones.
 Not only does this practice keep your team’s brain buzzing, but it also helps in filling up gaps in your brand’s communications.

 Set achievable goals

-Once you start regular brainstorming sessions your team will be constantly motivated to innovate and you will always have an abundance of ideas.
+Once you start regular brainstorming sessions, your team will be constantly motivated to innovate, and you will always have an abundance of content ideas.
 Now, how do you choose ideas that resonate with your brand?
-The answer is simple — Goals.
-Be it growth in the number of followers or more organic views on the website, by setting achievable goals, your team will work toward hitting those numbers.
+The answer is simple, with goals.
+Be it growth in the number of followers or more organic views on the website; your team will work towards hitting those numbers by setting achievable goals.

 Sure, you may have an idea that could go viral, but what if it does absolutely nothing for your brand?
-Or worse, negatively affect your brand.
+Or worse, it negatively affects your brand.
 Keep those in check by setting achievable goals that you can show in numbers at the end of every quarter.

-From idea generation to organization, today there are so many tools that can be used by content marketers, writers, editors, and strategists to make their lives easier.
-AI-powered tools like Peppertype.ai can help generate countless blog ideas within seconds, in case you are facing a writer’s blog.
+From idea generation to organization, today, there are so many tools that can be used by content marketers, writers, editors, and strategists to make their lives easier.
+AI-powered tools like Peppertype.ai can help generate countless blog ideas within seconds if you face writer’s block.
 Checklists, templates, and briefs are always available online to help you structure your thoughts better.
 Writers can always use tools like Grammarly and the Hemmingway app to ensure they’re pushing out grammatically correct content.
 And finally, project management tools and trackers are a great way to ensure timelines are being met.

 An editorial calendar is key